Hurricane hunters are flying through Ian’s powerful winds. Here’s what happens.

 What happens aboard a hurricane hunter when you fly into a storm?

-Basically, we’re take a flying laboratory into the heart of the hurricane, all the way up to Category 5s.
+Basically, we’re taking a flying laboratory into the heart of the hurricane, all the way up to Category 5s.
 While we’re flying, we’re crunching data and sending it to forecasters and climate modelers.

 In the P-3s, we routinely cut through the middle of the storm, right into the eye.
 Picture an X pattern – we keep cutting through the storm multiple times during a mission.
 These might be developing storms, or they might be Category 5s.